thorsten-weber/pomodoro-timer/README.md

 ```shell
 ddev yarn watch
 ```
 This will start the webpack / encore watcher process.
-This will rbuild assets, CSS and JS as soon as changes in files are saved
+This will rebuild assets, CSS and JS as soon as changes in files are saved
 For now you need to reload the app / browser on your own, to make built changes visible.
-Changes on the php backend code will take effect imediately after saving the file and relaoding the app
+Changes on the php backend code will take effect immediately after saving the file and reloading the app.

 ## Contributing